cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 - :ref:`Installation using Apache Ambari <admin-installation-ambari>`

-  - Enabling perimeter security, Kerberos, and CDAP high availability are currently not available for Ambari
+  - Enabling perimeter security and CDAP high availability are currently not available for Ambari

 ..